facebookexperimental/Rmdkernel/cran-comments.md

 ## Release summary

 This package is new on CRAN.
-It contains the R kernel for the Jupyter ecosystem.
+It contains the Rmdkernel kernel for the Jupyter ecosystem.
 The kernel executes R code, which the frontend (Jupyter Notebook or other frontends) submits to the kernel via the network.